Airborne Wind Energy Devices

 Airborne Wind Energy, also known as “High Altitude Wind Energy”, is a new and developing form of renewable energy technology that uses airborne devices to generate power.
 Unlike conventional wind power which uses tall wind turbines affixed to the ground or far out at sea, airborne wind energy uses free floating devices such as balloons, kites and tethered wings suspended high up in the air.

-Airborne wind energy uses many well established technologies currently being used in conventional ground based wind energy turbines, such as using the same types of generators, gearboxes, and grid-tied power converters.
-What makes airborne wind turbines different from their land or ocean based cousins is the way in which they extract the energy from the wind.
+But what makes these airborne wind turbines different from their land or ocean based cousins, is the way in which they extract the energy from the wind.
 Instead of a large steel tower structure, a tether cable anchors the system to the ground and instead of long rotating turbine blades, specially designed aerofoil kites and wings sweep a path across the sky to extract the winds energy.

 We have seen as children that when flying a kite there is a lot of pulling power from the wind, and this is also put to good effect by those people using airborne kite boards and kite buggies as a form of propulsion.